angelic2511/angelic2511/README.md

 ### Welcome to my Git profile 👋
-- 🔭 I’m currently learning Machine Learning and Deep Learning with Python, scikit-learn, and TensorFlow 2.
+- 🔭 I took Machine Learning and Deep Learning with Python, scikit-learn, and TensorFlow 2.
-🌱  I’m also learning Data Analytics with R.
+🌱  I also learned Data Analytics with R.

 <!--